David20122/sound-space-plus/README.md

 As everything you download online, executing may or may not work.

-- [WINDOWS ONLY] If the game closes by iteself
+- [WINDOWS ONLY] If the game closes by itself
   - Download and install [vc_redist](https://aka.ms/vs/17/release/vc_redist.x64.exe)
   - Open the game.
   - If your game still doesn't work, head to the [Discord](https://discord.gg/ssp) and head to the support channel.